pkozhevnikov/quizzly/docs/basics.md

 ### Course management

 One of Staff users creates a Course.
 This Staff user is the **Host** of the Course.
 Host schedules the Exam: specifies a released Quiz and assigns the **Exam Period** - a period Students are eligible to take the Exam within.
 Quiz and Exam Period are set on Course creation only.
+There is a configurable settings **Preparation Interval** - time interval before Exam starts - which is applied to to all Cources.

-Lifecycle of a Course comprises the following States:
+*Lifecycle* of a Course comprises the following *States*:

- * **Initial** - Host created the Course, specifying a Quiz, **Exam Period** - a period Students are eligible to take the Exam within, **Trial Length** - time period a Student is allowed to *submit* her Trial;
+ * **Initial** - Host created the Course, specifying a Quiz, **Exam Period** - a period Students are eligible to take the Exam within, **Trial Length** - time period a Student is allowed to *submit* her Trial within.
+Host is able to change Trial Length and include/exclude Students in/from the Course till start of Exam Period minus Preparation Interval;
- * **Upcoming** -
+ * **Upcoming** - On the Preparation Interval start, the Course is disabled for any changes and all Students included in the Course receive the **Exam Notification** of upcoming Exam;
- * **In Progress** -
+ * **In Progress** - During Exam Period, every Student of the Course is able to take the Exam once;
- * **Ended** -
+ * **Ended** - On Exam Period end, the Course is done and any Trial submitions are rejected;
-Host is able to include/exclude Students in/from the Course and change **Time Limit** for the Exam till start of Exam Period minus configured **Preparation Period**.
-A Student is notified of her inclusion/exclusion in/from the Course.
+ * **Cancelled** - Host is able to cancel the Course before Exam Period.

+Student is notified of her inclusion/exclusion in/from the Course.

 A Course may be duplicated in order to make another course keeping the Student list.

 ### Trial

-On the Preparation Period start date, a Course is disabled for any changes and all Students included in the Course receive the **Exam Notification** of upcoming Exam.

 Beginning from Exam Period start time, the Exam is available for Trials.
 A Student follows a link provided by Exam Notification and starts her Trial.
-The Exam is time limited
+The Student submits every solution during the Trial.
+When the Student has done with the Quiz, she *finalize*s the Trial.
+If the Student doesn't finalize the Trial during Trial Length, the Trial is finalized automatically at Trial start time plus Trial Length.